“Gender Equality Today for a sustainable tomorrow,” reads the theme for International Women’s Day 2022 by UN Women.

 At the other end of this bias, women who are “Onlys” — that is, they are frequently the only people of their race or gender in the room at work — have especially difficult day-to-day experiences.
 Their successes and failures are frequently and closely scrutinised, and are more likely to encounter negative comments and behaviours.

-Senior leadership and HR can challenge gender bias and break the glass ceiling by fostering an environment in which women are encouraged to take on leadership roles.
+Senior leadership and HR can eliminate gender bias in the workplace and break the glass ceiling by fostering an environment in which women are encouraged to take on leadership roles.
 This may require companies to offer mentorship, professional networking and professional development opportunities to all employees.
 Companies could also create a meaningful DEI strategy for their leadership pipeline that is aligned with the mission, vision, and values of the organisation.

 5. Self-sabotage #BreaktheBias

 "Men will apply for a job when they have 60% of the prerequisites.
-Women won’t apply unless they meet 100%.
+Women won’t apply unless they meet 100% which is another example of gender bias in the workplace.
 The same thing applies when women say they “don’t feel ready” for an opportunity at work or taking a risk that could catapult their career progress," says Shadé Zahrai, Principal and Director of Influenceo Global.

 - Overcome self-doubt and negative self-talk